 - The time each partner is expected to invest in the business

-- Which assets shall belong to the Partnership, and which are retained by individual partners.
+- Which assets shall belong to the company, and which are retained by individual partners.

-We recommend that a Partnership Agreement is drawn up on day one and then reviewed periodically, to take account of any changes within the partnership, e.g. the inclusion of new partners.
+We recommend that a partnership agreement is signed on day one and reviewed periodically to take account of any changes within the business such as the inclusion of new partners.

 What could be the consequences without a Partnership Agreement in place?

 If there is no written partnership agreement in place, the partnership will automatically be governed by the provisions of the Partnership Act 1890.
-This is dated legislation and includes requirement that if one party wants to leave the business, the partnership must be dissolved.
-A partnership agreement outlines the rights, responsibilities, and duties each partner has to the company and to each other.
+This is dated legislation and includes the requirement that, if one party wants to leave the business, the partnership must be dissolved.
+A partnership agreement outlines the rights, responsibilities, and duties that each partner has to the company and to each other.

 If you have a Limited Liability Partnership, you will still need an agreement which is a combination of a shareholder’s agreement and a partnership agreement.
 Limited Liability Partnerships (LLPs) are governed by separate legislation, but this also pulls in various provisions of the Partnership Act 1890 together with obligations placed upon directors under the Companies Act 2006.
 These can force the unfavourable terms we have outlined above on the members of an LLP, but having an LLP agreement in place can mitigate the effect of the legislation.